smonroe4242/smonroe4242.github.io/README.md

 	- C99 standard library implementation
 	- First project completed at school to gain in depth understanding of C language
-	- Currently expanded to 82 functions to date and growing.
+	- Currently expanded to 82 functions to date and growing

 ### C++98

 * [ft_retro](https://github.com/smonroe4242/ft_retro)